The Modern Buyer's Journey

 Post-purchase stage: In this stage, the brand focuses on turning this first-time customer into a returning one.
 Salespeople might continue to contact the customer to see how well the product or service is working for them and to help them troubleshoot any struggles.
 Customer searches might focus on answers to common questions or learning how to maximize usage of the product.

 How do I use the buyer’s journey in marketing?

 - Map the buyer’s journey to your customer personas to understand the path your customers take to convert to your brand.

 - Use the information to identify the types of topics, keywords and content marketing customers want to see, and create the material needed to guide them along the buyer's journey.

 - Use the buyer journey to understand the best touchpoints to reach out to the customer and what customers need to convert.

 The buyer’s journey offers valuable insight about how customers respond to brands and how companies can encourage people to move towards their purchase.
-Understanding how the journey influences buyer behavior can help you channel your efforts more effectively.
+Understanding how the journey influences buyer behavior can help you channel your journey maps efforts more effectively.